 A very small amount of radioactive labeled glucose is injected.
 The amount of radiation you will receive is about the same as any other radiology procedure (CT scans or Nuclear Medicine procedures).
 You should not feel any side effects from the material.
 Most of the radioactivity will be gone by the time you leave the department.

-Do not eat for 6 hours prior to your appointment.
-Refrain from exercising 24 hours prior to your scan.
+Do not eat for 6 hours before your appointment.
+Refrain from exercising 24 hours before your scan.

 What Will Happen After the Scan?

 It is important that you drink as much as possible for the rest of the day and empty your bladder as often as possible.
 This will result in a more rapid clearance of the radioactivity from your body.
 You can drive and resume normal activities immediately after leaving the department, unless you received sedation.